-CD and Tape Audio Inputs: These jacks may be used to connect audio-only source components (e.g., CD player, tape deck).
-Do not connect a turntable to these jacks without a phono preamp.
+CD and Tape Audio Inputs: These jacks may be used to connect your audio-only source components (e.g., CD player, tape deck).
+Do not connect a turntable to these jacks unless you are using the turntable with a phono preamp.